cn0047/stash/ed/l/js/functions.md

         break;
 }

-// Convenience method but slow (many optimizations disabled here)...
+// Convenient method but slow (many optimizations disabled here)...
 // It won't create new proberty in scope of object.
 // It creates new own execution scope... with (frames[1].document.forms[0]) {